-Litigation Funding Comparative Guide - - Australia
+Litigation Funding Comparative Guide

 However, the Federal Court – which has a broad jurisdiction and handles large numbers of corporations, immigration, insolvency, taxation and IP cases, among others – reported that during 2020-21, 82.3% of cases were completed in less than 18 months, with 90.38% of matters being determined in that time over the previous five years.
 The court also indicated that judgment was delivered within three months of matters being reserved in 73.5% of appeals and 84.3% of first-instance proceedings (Federal Court of Australia, Annual Report 2020-21, Australia Government Transparency Portal).

-Class actions typically take three to five years or longer to reach trial at first instance.
+Class actions typically take three to five years to reach trial at first instance.

 9.2 What are the opportunities in the litigation process for a case to be struck out prior to a trial?